BiologicalRecordsCentre/NBN4R/README.md

 ```R
 s <- search_guids(tx$guid)
 ```
 And for each of those species profiles, download the thumbnail image and store it in our data cache.
-Unforunately, not all species have a image available.
+Unfortunately, not all species have images available.
 You can browse available images on the NBN Atlas [images](https://images.nbnatlas.org/).

 ```R
 imfiles <- sapply(s$thumbnailUrl,function(z){